nicolacanzonieri/txed/README.md

 ## Overview

-Born as a small university project, TxEd has evolved into a full-fledged program.
+Born as a small university project, TxEd has grown into a functional and practical program.

-Its main feature is practicality, making it ideal for devices that, for various reasons, are not compatible with 'pip' or some external libraries.
+While not exhaustive in features, it serves its purpose effectively, making it ideal for devices that, for various reasons, are not compatible with 'pip' or some external libraries.

 ## Key Features